 Attendees will be able to ask questions regarding their experiences in the industry.
 They may wish to become professional game writers or want insight into working with writers.
 Not all attendees ask questions, but the variety of responses and the ensuing conversations will benefit newer writers and narrative designers.

-This Q&A offers newer writers and those looking to break into the industry opportunities to ask veteran narrative designers and writers pressing questions about the business of game writing and how to become better professionals.
+This is for newer writers and those looking to break into the industry, providing opportunities to ask veteran narrative designers and writers pressing questions about the business of game writing and how to become better professionals.